Health Level 7

-Health Level Seven or HL7 refers to a set of international standards for transfer of clinical and administrative data between software applications used by various healthcare providers.
-These standards focus on the application layer, which is "layer 7" in the OSI model.
-The HL7 standards are produced by Health Level Seven International, an international standards organization, and are adopted by other standards issuing bodies such as American National Standards Institute and International Organization for Standardization.
+Health Level Seven, abbreviated to HL7, is a range of global standards for the transfer of clinical and administrative health data between applications with the aim to improve patient outcomes and health system performance.
+The HL7 standards focus on the application layer, which is "layer 7" in the Open Systems Interconnection model.
+The standards are produced by Health Level Seven International, an international standards organization, and are adopted by other standards-issuing bodies such as American National Standards Institute and International Organization for Standardization.
+There are a range of primary standards that are commonly used across the industry, as well as secondary standards which are less frequently adopted.